jaceuk/svelte-blog/src/posts/rebuilding-this-site.md

 ## And the winner is ...
 Sveltekit!

+Despite me gushing over Sveltekit this was a very close call between Sveltekit and NextJS.

-Working with Sveltekit really did feel like a return to simpler times where you could just write HTML, CSS and JavaScript.
+When working on side projects I usually try and stick with whatever tech stack my day job uses to help me improve my skills.
+This made NextJS the obvious choice but working with **Sveltekit really did feel like a return to simpler times** where you could just write HTML, CSS, and JavaScript and that’s a BIG win for me.

 It was fast, both in development and the final build, and the developer experience was great despite having to learn the Svelte way of doing things.